-This course is designed to develop in Initial Teacher Education students the appropriate pedagogies for teaching the Stage 6 Physics syllabus, as well as offering an insight into the nature and practice of Physics.
-Initial Teacher Education students will develop skills in planning, teaching and assessing, contextualising Physics, managing practical work in science classrooms and integrating ICT resources into lessons.
+This course is designed to continue the development of Initial Teacher Education students in appropriate pedagogies for teaching Stage 4 and 5 Science, as well as offering an insight into the nature and practice of Science.
+Initial Teacher Education students will develop skills in planning, teaching and assessing, contextualising science, managing practical work in science classrooms and integrating ICT resources into lessons.
 Important issues such as student prior learning, student differences and safety are also considered.
 Students will critically evaluate the features of effective classroom practice.
-The course focuses on the requirements and philosophy of the NSW Science syllabuses, with emphasis on Stage 6 Physics Syllabus.
+The course focuses on the requirements and philosophy of the Stage 4 and 5 NSW Science syllabuses.

-THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED AS A RESULT OF STUDENT FEEDBACK
+THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED AS A RESULT OF STUDENT FEEDBACK: